kushagra19/Project1/README.md

 * **complete.png**<br />
 This is the completed image obtained after running the .ipynb file and kept in the repository for reference.

+**Libraries required to run the code include numpy,scikit,keras,Imageio and matplotlib which are thoroughly used all over the code.**

 ### Problem4&5:
 In this part of the excercise we had to use our own sample RGB image and use the incomplete data to reconstruct the image and compare them.<br />
 Steps to follow if you want to test on your own sample image.